 "We have the opportunity to do something about it," Ellis said about traffic in metro Atlanta.
 "It impacts us in so many ways."

-The Clifton Corridor project — a 10-stop light rail line that would connect Buckhead to Decatur with stops at the Emory campus, the Centers for Disease Control and DeKalb Medical Center — would receive more than $700 million from the transportation tax.
+— a 10-stop light rail line that would connect Buckhead to Decatur with stops at the Emory campus, the Centers for Disease Control and DeKalb Medical Center — would receive more than $700 million from the transportation tax.

 "I'm convinced that we will not get this opportunity again," Floyd said about the regional tax.
 "It's our chance to make our statement for the future."